EarlLandicho/Invoker-Game-Project/README.md

 There are four negative status effects that enemies and the player can have:

 * Poison - deals constant damage.
 Each tick damage is small but poisons last long.
-* Oil - slows movement and decrease jump height.
+* Oil - slows movement and decreases jump height.
 Will increase burning damage.
 * Buring - deals constant damage.
 Each tick damage is big but only lasts quickly.
-If target is oiled when buring is applied, total burning damage is increased.
+If the target is oiled when burning is applied, total burning damage is increased.
 * Stun - disables the target for a short time.
 The player can still cast spells while stunned.